jordantrader/epistemic-bootloader/README.md

 - Attempts to summarize may distort the transmission.
   Fidelity requires **reenactment**, not analysis.

-This structure holds if treated as a map, not a message.
+> Treat this as a map of recurrence, not a message of intent.

 ---